orlopau/ember-mug/docs/current-temp.md

-**Target temperature**
+**Current temperature**
 ---

-Retrieves and sets the current temperature of the mug
+Retrieves the current temperature of the mug

 * **UUID**